 Part of my nature as a nine is that I am able to dissolve my own sense of self.
 This ability is valuable because if I do it with full wakefulness and awareness, it can enable me to merge with others, helping them to find a peacefulness and calm that is similar to my own.
 I can help others find this centered, relaxed state because a part of my own essence becomes available to them when I merge into their experience.

-But the special talent of dissolving the self has a dark side, which is a tendency to fall away from the world into a sort of unconscious fog.
+The special talent of dissolving the self has a dark side, which is a tendency to fall away from the world into a sort of unconscious fog.
 As odd as it may sound, I probably have a strong tendency to let myself simply drop out of existence.
 The body is there, but I have gone away into some fuzzy fantasy.

 As a nine, my most important task in self-development is to build a firm internal foundation for my personality.
 Before I can successfully use my powerful talent of dissolving the self, I need to have a solid self to dissolve.
 Otherwise, there is a directionless, formless quality to the experience, making it useless for helping myself or others.